adaedra/jobhub/README.md

 I used `react-forms` to make the form.
 It uses a hook-based interface which integrates well with the project.

+All pages on the admin website are made with React, fetching the data on loading.
+This makes the pages completely static and separate data from the view, enhancing caching.

 On the back-end side, I added the Devise gem to manage all authentication concerns.
 It is a well supported gems with lots of features and extensions.
 I only used a subset of the provided features, though, like the login tracking.

 ## API